 Blank microwell strips fixed on white strip holder.
 The plate is sealed in aluminum pouch with desiccant.
 8×12/12×8-well strips wells per plate.

-Each well contains recombinant HEV antigens.
+Each well contains recombinant HIV 1/2 antigens.
 The microwell strips can be broken to be used separately.
-Place unused wells or strips in the plastic sealable storage bag together with desiccant and return to 2~8°C.
+Place unused wells or strips in the plastic sealable storage bag together with the desiccant and return to 2~8°C.

-• NEGATIVE CONTROL 1 via
+NEGATIVE CONTROL